NOV 2019 | The Integration of ACTFL Standard in Arabic Pedagogy (Extramural)

 Association for American Colleges and Universities (AACU), San Antonio, TX

-Distinguished Fellow presentation by Dr. John Pollard and Megan Baker, PhD Student
+A presentation by CUES Distinguished Fellow, Dr. John Pollard, with Megan Baker, PhD Student

 SEP 2019 | Teaching Distracted Minds